top of page

 • All in-activity expenses, including meals

-Anything outside of this package shall be borne by the participants.
+Anything outside of this package shall be borne by the participants, including:

 Home: Text